WorldDogs/optimism/specs/challenger.md

 ## Event and Response Lifecycle

 The Challenger agent is expected to be able to listen for and respond to several different events on the data availability layer.
-These events and responses differ depending on the type of dispute game being played.
-For more information on the separate types of dispute games, see the [Dispute Game Interfaces specification](./dispute-game-interfaces.md) and [Dispute Game specification](./dispute-game.md).
+These events and responses are parameterized depending on the type of dispute game being played, and the Challenger listens to different events and responds uniquely to each of the different game types.
+For specification of dispute game types, see the [Dispute Game Interfaces specification](./dispute-game-interfaces.md) and [Dispute Game specification](./dispute-game.md).